sezanzeb/sezanlight/install/install.md

 **4.1 init.d service**

-Assuming you are running Raspbian on your pi (Debian based):
+Assuming you are running **Raspbian** on your pi (Debian based), **edit install/initscript to fit your path into which you cloned the repo and your pi's username**, then do:

 ```bash
 sudo cp initscript /etc/init.d/sezanlight